awslabs/damo/USAGE.md

 `damo status`
 -------------

-`damo status` shows the running status of DAMON.
-It shows every kdamond with the parameters that applied to it, running status (`on` or `off`), and DAMOS schemes status including its statistics and detailed applied regions information.
+`damo status` shows the status of DAMON.
+It shows every kdamond with the parameters that applied to it, running status (`on` or `off`), and DAMOS schemes status including their statistics and detailed applied regions information.

 Note that users can use `--json` to represent the status in a json format.
-And the json format output can again be used for `--kdamonds` or the positional options of DAMON control commands (`start` and `tune`).
+And the json format output can again be used for `--kdamonds` or the positional option of some DAMON control commands including `damo start` and `damo tune`.

 The command exits immediately after showing the current status.
-It exists with exit value `0` if it successfully retrieved and shown the status of DAMON.
+It exits with exit value `0` if it successfully retrieved and shown the status of DAMON.
 Otherwise, the exit value will be non-zero.